mozilla/mozjpeg/README-turbo.txt

 For the most part, libjpeg-turbo should work identically to libjpeg, so in most cases, an application can be built against libjpeg and then run against libjpeg-turbo.
-On Unix systems, you can build against libjpeg-turbo instead of libjpeg by setting
+On Unix systems (including Cygwin), you can build against libjpeg-turbo instead of libjpeg by setting

   CPATH=/opt/libjpeg-turbo/include
   and